ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-consold-cluster.md

 #### Number of vSAN capacity disks
 {: #vc_orderinginstance-vsan-storage-number-capdisks}

 Specify the number of capacity disks that you want to add.
-You can order up to 10 disks for Dual CPU models and up to 8 disks for Quad CPU models.

 If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.